kaio-araujo/SearchBar/README.md

 # SearchBar

-SwiftUI Custom SearchBar with DropDpwn Results.
+SwiftUI Custom SearchBar with DropDown Results.

 Used:
   - XCode 12